Mimetic Explicit Time Discretiztions: Systems of Ordinary Differential Equations

 There is also a problem with the initial conditions for the system and the second order equations.
 If $A$ is an $n$ by $m$ matrix, then $A^*$ is $m$ by $n$ matrix and consequently $A \, A^*$ is an $n$ by $n$ matrix and $ A^* \, A$ is an $m$ by $m$ matrix.
 So the first of the second order equation needs $2\,n$ initial conditions, and the second of the second-order equations needs $2\,m$ initial conditions.
 The system needs $n+m$ initial conditions.
+However, for example, if one knows $f(t)$ then $g(t)$ can be found using simple integration and the initial condition for $g(t)$ and conversely for knowing $g(t)$.
 If $n=m$ then the number of initial conditions are the same for all three variants of the ordinary differential equations.
-If $n \neq m$, then the three formulations of the ODE are not equivalent! {\em The $n \neq m$ is far more analogous to the situation for the scalar wave and Maxwell's equations than the $n=m$ case}.
+The $n \neq m$ is far more analogous to the situation for the scalar and vector wave and Maxwell's equations than the $n=m$ case.